-When you are a light entrepreneur, the above-mentioned conditions also apply to you if you carry out your invoicing through an invoicing service.
 The decision on the type of your employment pension insurance is made according to whether you work as an entrepreneur or in an employment relationship.

 By paying YEL contributions, you accumulate a pension for your part-time business operations.
 At the same time, you are also accumulating a pension for your main job.

 Note also that the YEL income required for unemployment security for entrepreneurs is 13,247 euros.

 If you are on an old-age pension, you do not need to take out a YEL insurance policy.
 However, you can take out a YEL insurance policy if you want to have a higher pension.

 If you have a different type of pension (such as a disability pension), you must take out a YEL insurance policy if the above conditions are met.